richardcom/tp/docs/UserGuide.md

 * The category name is matched using case-sensitive approach.
 For example, `Classics` is different from `classics`
 * If there are no book's category matching the user input, `0 books listed!` will pop up.
-* If multiple categories are entered and separated by a space, only the last category will be processed by the command.

 Examples:
 * `random Classics`